-Guitars come in lots of different sizes, but we generally recommend going with the largest size the student can handle comfortably, since they’ll grow into it pretty quickly, and you’ll get a fuller sound from a larger guitar.
+Guitars come in many sizes, but we generally recommend going with the largest size the student can handle comfortably, since they’ll grow into it pretty quickly, and you’ll get a fuller sound from a larger guitar.
 Be sure to try before you buy!
-We don’t sell guitars here at Sense & Color, but you’re welcome to use one of ours for your first lesson if you need to, just to get your hands on one before making a decision.
-We know it’s tempting to buy cheap when you’re not sure whether you or your student will really take to an instrument, but resist that temptation!
-Cheap guitars don’t stay in tune well, and there’s nothing more DE-motivating than trying to practice with an out-of-tune guitar.
+We don’t sell guitars ourselves, but you’re welcome to use one of ours during your first lesson, just to get your hands on one before making a decision.
+We know it’s tempting to buy cheap when you’re not sure whether you’ll really take to an instrument, but resist that temptation!
+Cheap guitars don’t stay in tune well, and there’s nothing more DE-motivating than practicing with an out-of-tune guitar.

-To amp or not to amp?
-There’s no question… go with the amp, regardless of whether you want the acoustic or electric sound.
-Acoustic guitars can make sound without an amp, but if you ever want to use that guitar in a recital, in the student band, or in a talent show, you’ll need some way to amplify the sound, or you’ll be drowned out.
-Acoustic-electric guitars are acoustic guitars in their form and sound, but they include a place to plug into an amp for those times when you want it.
+Choose a guitar you can plug in, regardless of whether you want the acoustic or electric sound.
+Acoustic guitars can make sound without an amp, but if you ever want to use that guitar in a recital, student band, or talent show, you’ll need a way to amplify the sound, or you’ll be drowned out.
+Acoustic-electric guitars are acoustic guitars in every way, but can also be plugged into an amp when you need to.
 It’s the best of both worlds!